jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

 if statements
 *********************************************************************************

 An `if statement`_ is a way for a program_ to choose what to do based on something else.
-I can use `if statements`_ to make a :ref:`function<what is a function?>` choose between 2 things.
+I can use `if statements`_ to make a :ref:`function<what is a function?>` choose between two things.
 They are written this way in Python_

 .. code-block:: python